nadinekuo/TUD-CS4240-Deep-Learning/README.md

 - Noise added to output - label smoothing

 ### Dropout
-= combination of weight decay and noise injection
+= combination of weight decay and noise injection or "forcefully set weights to 0"

 - Note that this modifies the *architecture*, rather than a simple modification to the optimization step.
 - Each training step: randomly select a fraction of the nodes and make then inactive (set to 0)
-- Prevents NN to become overly reliant on specific neurons
+- Prevents NN to become overly reliant on specific neurons i.e. smaller risk of overfitting
+- You get different versions of network - all simultaneously trained

 In `forward(x)` we can apply dropout:
 ```python